Welcome to today's edition of the Rush 24-7 podcast.

 And that's one of the reasons why this show works so well.

-It's because it's it's we've been a team here.
+It's because we've been a team here.

-That we've either completed or we just started.
+27 years, folks, that we've either completed or we just started.

 Why doesn't Rush protect you?